The Multiple Sclerosis Society of Jersey C.I.

 Symptoms

 MS is unpredictable.
 Symptoms can occur randomly.
-Some of the most common are problems with mobility and balance, pain, fatigue and muscle spasms.
+Some of the most common problems are mobility and balance issues, pain, fatigue, and muscle spasms.

 Can I Volunteer?